List of temples in Taichung: Lin Family Ancestral Temple

 The shrine includes stone wall sculptures, wood carvings, and paintings that typify Fujianese design of the mid-Qing dynasty.
 The outer courtyard has a small brick structure used for burning paper ghost money along with traditional stone guards to protect the sanctity of the temple.

 The front entrance has stone carvings on both sides and painting on the doors.
 The inner courtyard is also made from brick, and one can see the inner shrine from this courtyard.
 It also includes the traditional drum and bell and has numerous wood carvings and paintings.

-The inner shrine is a beautiful example of traditional piety of leading families of that era in Taiwan's history.

 Chang-Liao Family Shrine

-Commonly known as the Chang-Liao Public Hall, it was erected by the Cheng-Liao clan that originally came from Zhangzhou, Fujian, China.
+Commonly known as the Chang-Liao Public Hall, it was erected by the Cheng-Liao clan that came from Zhangzhou, Fujian, China.
 It was built from 1908 to 1911 during the early years of the Japanese occupation.
 Wings and outlying rooms were added in subsequent years, with all work completed by 1916.

-There is a hall with right and left wings, a main worship hall and various enclosed spaces.
+There is a hall with right and left wings, a main worship hall and some enclosed spaces.
 The woodwork is finely crafted and painted in traditional Qing dynasty styles.
 What makes this temple special is a lion's throne on the roof beams that are designed to ward off evil influences as well as to stabilize the main beams.

-Unfortunately, the temple fell into disrepair with age.
+The temple fell into disrepair with age.
 The Taichung municipal government launched a renovation project that commenced in 1988 and was completed in 1994.

 Chang (Zhang) Family Shrine

 The Chang family ancestral Shrine is located in the area formerly known as Hsiachi Changli (today's XieHe li in the XiTun district).
 This temple was built by descendants of the Matang Chang family of Shibi village, Ninghua country, Dingzhou prefecture, Fujian province.

 The Chang (Zhang) family ancestral shrine is built in the traditional Fujianese architectural style.
-The famous Zhangzhou master carpenter Chen Ying-shan personally supervised construction of the wood frame portion.
+The Zhangzhou master carpenter Chen Ying-shan supervised construction of the wood frame portion.
 The shrine seeks to perfectly blend architectural aesthetics and structural mechanics, and is a very representative structure of its type.
 Decoration includes carvings, paintings, calligraphy, cutouts, and clay sculpture; the woodcarvings are particularly notable.
 The wooden frames of the gateway and central hall contain most of the carvings, which feature such techniques as bas-relief, round relief, and openwork.

 The red brick walls of the front hall feature Eight Diagram three-sill bamboo node windows.
 The outer frames of the windows are decorated with brick carvings.
-The carving technique and the scenes carved are clearly different on the two sides of the temple.
+The carving technique and the scenes carved are different on the two sides of the temple.

 The straight-sill wooden windows in the brick wall of the main hall are simpler in form than those of the front hall.
 The large wooden beams making up the internal structure mostly use Yigshan wood.
 Only the right and left galleries and the areas under the front eaves of the two halls are built with carved and painted beams.